John K Millhauser

 Teaching and Research Interests

 I am an anthropological archaeologist interested how the kinds of work that people do shapes and is shaped by their social worlds, the environment, and the broader political economy.
-I focus on people who lived in central Mexico during the Aztec and Spanish empires and use archaeological methods to try to give a voice to these people who are typically voiceless in the historical record.
-By doing so, I hope to contribute to a more comprehensive and inclusive understanding of past societies, as well as our own.
+I focus on people who lived in central Mexico during the Aztec and Spanish empires and use archaeological and ethnohistoric data to give a voice to people who are typically silent in the historical record.
+By doing so, I hope to contribute to a more comprehensive and inclusive understanding of past societies and provide context for understanding our own circumstances.

 My current research interests and projects include: